vesperin/kiwi/README.md

 The Kiwi API was implemented in Scala.
 It consists of two logical services: Curation and Parsing.

 The Curation service manages Vesperin’s curation operations, such as basic code transformations and refactorings, code presentation, and publication (published on Twitter).
-The Parsing service manages the access to a Java parsing API, built on top of Eclipse JDT1.
+The Parsing service manages the access to a Java parsing API, built on top of Eclipse JDT.

 All requests are, by default, provided as JSON.
 There is no authentication required to make Curation and Parsing API calls.